-SUN LABORATORIES FZE (the "establishment") is a limited liability establishment incorporated in Sharjah Airport International Free Zone, Sharjah, United Arab Emirates pursuant to Emiri Decree # 2 of 1995 and in accordance with the implementation procedures of the free zone establishment.
+SUN LABORATORIES FZE (the "establishment") is a limited liability establishment incorporated on 13 March 2011 in Sharjah Airport International Free Zone, Sharjah, United Arab Emirates pursuant to Emiri Decree # 2 of 1995 and in accordance with the implementation procedures of the free zone establishment.

 The registered address of the establishment is SAIF plus R5 - 30/B, P. O. Box 7818, Sharjah, United Arab Emirates.
+The establishment is operating under commercial license number 09137 with general trading as its licensed activity.